TL;DR

 - Check for Injuries: Assess yourself, your passengers, and others involved.
 Call 999 immediately if anyone is hurt or if the road is blocked.

-- Exchange Details: You must exchange your name, address, and vehicle registration number with anyone who has ‘reasonable grounds for requiring them’ (e.g., other drivers, property owners, police).
+- Exchange Details: you should consider whether you may need to exchange your name, address, and vehicle registration number with anyone who has ‘reasonable grounds for requiring them’ (e.g., other drivers, property owners, police).

 - Don't Admit Liability: Even if you think you are to blame, do not apologise or admit fault at the scene.
 Stick to the facts.
 Let the insurers determine liability later.

-- Report to Police: You must report the accident to the police within 24 hours if you did not exchange details at the scene or if anyone was injured.
+- Report to Police: you should consider whether you may need to report the accident to the police within 24 hours if you did not exchange details at the scene or if anyone was injured.

 - Contact Your Insurer: Report the incident to your insurer as soon as possible, even if you don't intend to make a claim.
 Failure to do so can breach your policy terms.